codingforeternity/datascience/Week-9-programming-assignment-#3.md

 * 0.1
 * 0.0001 - INCORRECT
 * 0
-* 0.001
+* 0.001 - CORRECT
 * 10
 * 1
+* 5
+* 0.01

 1 point
 #### 9.
 Yet another regularization strategy is reducing the number of model parameters, so that the model simply doesn't have the brain capacity to overfit a lot by learning too many details of the training set.
 In our case, we can vary the number of hidden units.
-Since it's clear that our model is overfitting, we'll look into reducing the number of hidden units.
+Since it's clear that our model is overfitting, we'll look into *reducing* the number of hidden units.

 Turn off the weight decay, and instead try the following hidden layer sizes.
 Indicate which one worked best.